 In Virginia, a person can be convicted of "involuntary manslaughter" (also called "vehicular manslaughter" and "vehicular homicide") for causing the death of another person while driving "under the influence" of drugs or alcohol in violation of the state's DUI laws.

 The consequences of a Virginia manslaughter conviction depend on the circumstances.
-But the possible penalties are:
+However, the possible penalties for the two classifications of vehicular manslaughter are explained below.

 All drivers convicted of vehicular manslaughter are looking at permanent license revocation, though reinstatement is possible after five years.